EncryptArx/DeepFake-Detection-System/README.md

 🚀 Overview
-DeepFake content is rapidly evolving, posing serious threats to security, misinformation, and digital integrity.
-The DeepFake Detection System is an AI-driven, multi-modal detection framework that identifies deepfake content across text, image, video, and audio using state-of-the-art pre-trained models.
+DeepFake content is fast-evolving and poses a serious threat to security, misinformation, and digital integrity.
+The DeepFake Detection System is an AI-based multi-modal detection framework that identifies deepfake content from texts, images, videos, and audios by utilizing cutting-edge pre-trained models.

 🔍 Key Features:

-✅ Detects AI-generated text, images, videos, and audio
+✅ Detects AI-generated texts, images, videos, and audios

-✅ Uses pre-trained models—no need for manual training
+✅ Deploys prior trained models-therefore no manual training becomes necessary

-✅ API integration for seamless third-party usage
+✅ API integration for quick third-party consumption

-✅ Web-based & browser extension for real-time detection
+✅ Web-based and browser extension for real-time detection

 ✅ Highly optimized for speed, accuracy, and efficiency